oliverturner/portify/README.md

 ## What is this?
 [Portify v1.0](https://www.portify.rocks) is an app that adds links to your Spotify playlists to help you buy the music you love.

 Portify v2.0 is a pure JS rewrite of the app's back end.
-The background to and reasons for its migration can be read in this doc about [why I rewrote a TypeScript app in pure JS](docs/background.md)
+The reasons for its migration can be read about in [why I rewrote a TypeScript app in pure JS](docs/background.md)

-The front end will be redeveloped in Svelte Kit as soon as it's officially released 😀
+The front end is currently minimal: it will be (lavishly) redeveloped in Svelte Kit as soon as it's officially released 😀

+In the meantime please dig into the code and feel free to raise issues and [ask questions](https://twitter.com/oliverturner)!

 ---